-Even if your budget is limited to a maximum $700 for a queen-size mattress/foundation set, you'll probably find one that provides the support you need and the comfort you want.
-Mattress reviews say the very cheapest mattresses -- i.e., in the $200 range -- aren't worth buying, nor are the no-name brands that you find at discount warehouse sales.
+Mattress reviews say the very cheapest mattresses -- in the $200 range -- aren't worth buying.
+Ditto for the no-name brands you find at discount warehouse sales.

-After reading scores of mattress reviews written by consumers, we found only marginal consensus about levels of comfort and body support provided by budget mattresses.
-Although many mattress reviews are glowingly positive, many are strongly negative.
-Aside from the personal preference/experience issue, part of the difficulty in spotting a trend arises from the fact that consumers are often unaware of the particular model they bought, so mattress reviews aren't necessarily about any one model or style (e.g., firm or plush).
-Rather, reviews may be lumped together as comments about Sealy Posturepedic, say, or Simmons Beautyrest or Serta Perfect Sleeper, or just a brand name without further qualification.
-Moreover, mattress makers have recently introduced new products under different names and most of these new lines and models have yet to garner sufficient mattress reviews for us to assess whether they provide the support and comfort consumers expect.
+After reading scores of mattress reviews written by consumers, we found only marginal consensus about levels of comfort and body support.
+Although many reviews are glowingly positive, many are strongly negative.
+Aside from the personal preference/experience issue, part of the difficulty in spotting a trend arises from the fact that consumers are often unaware of the particular model they bought, so reviews aren't necessarily about any one model or style (e.g., firm or plush).
+Rather, reviews may be lumped together as comments about Sealy Posturepedic (starting at $391), say, or Simmons Beautyrest (starting at $477) or Serta Perfect Sleeper (starting at $560), or just a brand name without further qualification.
+Moreover, mattress makers have recently introduced new products under different names and most of these new lines and models have yet to garner sufficient comments for us to assess whether they provide the support and comfort consumers expect.

 Mattress Comfort.The amount and composition of the padding and quilting determine whether the innerspring mattress -- regardless of price -- is firm, plush, Euro-top, or pillow-top.
 A firm mattress contains the stiffest and the least amount of padding and is generally recommended for heavier people or those who sleep on their backs.
 Plush is softer and considered more comfortable for side-sleepers.
 A Euro-top mattress has more soft/comfort upholstery than the plush and is usually fully enclosed by the ticking.
 The pillow-top is softest of all, with a pillow-like pad that seems to float on, but is fully attached to, the top of the mattress.
 Note that manufacturers sometimes merge the designations, as in Euro-pillow-top or pillow-soft.

 Mattress style aside, two people can buy the same mattress model and one will wake up all out of sorts and another will feel as though s/he slept on a cloud.
 Take, for example, a Sealy Posturepedic mattress.
-Mattress reviews of the line (rather than a specific mattress model) found on Viewpoints veer positive but are pulled down by complaints.
+Reviews of the line (rather than a specific mattress model) found on Viewpoints veer positive but are pulled down by complaints.
 Consider two illustrative reviews: One consumer writes of having stuck with the brand for decades and says it provides the support needed to relieve the effects of aging; another reports the formation of ridges and gullies in the mattress after a couple of months and waking up with headaches and body aches every morning.
-In comments on Overstock about the Serta Alleene Plush (starting at $488), a Sertapedic model, one mattress review likens the experience to sleeping on the floor while another says it feels just right -- not too hard and not too soft.
+In comments on Overstock about the Serta Alleene Plush (item is out of stock), a Sertapedic (starting at $330) model, one mattress review likens the experience to sleeping on the floor while another says it feels just right -- not too hard and not too soft.
 Simmons Beautyrest mattresses (the line in general) garner similar backing and zapping in mattress reviews, again on Viewpoints, where some consumers report blissful, undisturbed sleep while others gripe about sagging mattresses and sore bodies.

 Starting with Sealy, the Posturepedic Cooper Mountain Firm () is one that impresses users who find it relieves back pain and helps them sleep through the night, according to mattress reviews on US-Mattress.
-In mattress reviews of the Sealy Federation Select (II) Plush Euro Pillowtop (starting at $540) posted on Sears, users say it's firm enough to prevent lower back pain and the 50-percent-off sale price was perfect for consumers on a budget.
+In assessments of the Sealy Federation Select (II) Plush Euro Pillowtop () posted on Link is dead, users say it's firm enough to prevent lower back pain and the 50-percent-off sale price was perfect for consumers on a budget.

-Moving on to Serta, the Cromwell Firm (starting at $450) is strongly supported in mattress reviews posted on Overstock; users rave about its comfort and one bought two more for family members.
-A Serta Bristol Way Euro-top queen set (starting at $486) also garners positive reviews on Overstock, where one consumer says the coils are built to last and another says the bed is very comfortable for co-sleepers.
+Moving on to Serta, the Cromwell Firm is strongly supported in mattress reviews posted on Overstock; users rave about its comfort and one bought two more for family members.
+A Serta Bristol Way Euro-top queen set (item out of stock) also garners positive reviews on Overstock, where one consumer says the coils are built to last and another says the bed is very comfortable for co-sleepers.

-The Spring Air Back Supporter line fares less well in mattress reviews.
+Note: this last graph shows up indented on the site; pls fix.
+The Spring Air Back Supporter (starting around $479) line fares less well in mattress reviews.
 On Good Bed, multiple users report problems with sagging, lumps, and tilting that lead to neck, back, arm, and/or leg pain.
 One user says the bed was fine for a few years, but then the pillow top broke down followed by the coils; as a result, he writes, getting out of bed is like climbing out of a deep hole.